Course Outline

 Module 1.
 Cloud Architecture for Government

 This module covers the foundational concepts of cloud computing, including definitions, architectures, and the role of virtualization.
-It explores key topics such as cloud computing service models, delivery models, and essential characteristics.
-Additionally, it introduces the Shared Responsibilities Model and a framework for addressing cloud security.
+It explores cloud computing service models, delivery models, and fundamental characteristics.
+Additionally, it introduces the Shared Responsibilities Model and provides a framework for approaching cloud security.

 Topics Covered: